lectair/Subdo/README.md

 `pip install -r requirements.txt`

 ## Usage
-Subdo is a Typer-based tool, so it is an interactive tool.
+Subdo is a [Typer](https://typer.tiangolo.com/) based tool, so it's an interactive tool.
 You can see all available parameters by entering the following:

 `python3 main.py --help`